PBMCube/ci-fire-starter/README.md

     + set your site name
 * Modify application/config/database.php and connect to your database
 * Upload all files to your server
+* Make sure the /captcha/ folder has write permission
 * Visit your new URL
     + The default welcome page includes links to the admin tool and the private user profile page
 * Make sure you log in to admin and change the administrator password!